1. Types of Articles

 In the original article provides information on the approval of the research ethics committee.

-3) full name of the institution(s) where the work was performed;
+3) name of the institution(s) where the work was performed affiliated with author’s names;

 4) Complete mailing address, zip code, telephone and fax numbers, e-mail address of the сorresponding author;